squeeze69/dbfgo2mysql/README.md

 The flags, up to now, are:

+-abortonsqlerror : abort insertion whenever an sql error occur, **note**: error 1114 table full is an exception, it always cause an abort.

 -truncate : truncate table before writing

 -create : create table - actually, some guesswork goes on to build the "create table ..." statement.